ATpoint/sc_preprocess/README.md

 ## Usage

-As the workflow is hosted on GitHub it can be pulled directly via nextflow.
-On the HPC we use:
+As the workflow is hosted on GitHub it can be pulled directly via nextflow, e.g.:

 ```bash